strongconjunctions/react_tasker_app/README.md

-# 2nd_react_router_app
+# React Tasker App
-A simple React app with routing capabilities.
+A simple React ToDo App

 To start the app do the following:
 1. cd into root